 What is Kinematic Pair?

 Kinematic pair is defined as the two links or elements of a machine when in contact with each other are said to form a pair.
-If the relative motion between them is completely or successfully constrained in a definite direction, the pair is known as Kinematic pair.
+If the relative motion between them is completely or successfully constrained in a definite direction, the pair is known as the Kinematic pair.

 According to the following consideration, Kinematic Pair has been classified into three types: